radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 1. On the Properties tab, you can change RDN name and value.

+    >[!note]
-    >**NOTE – DO NOT name a label with “dv”.
-The dv syntax is reserved for RadiantOne and labels should not contain it.**
+    >DO NOT name a label with “dv”.
+The dv syntax is reserved for RadiantOne and labels should not contain it.

 2. On the Primary Object tab, you can manage (add/delete) the attributes of the label.
 All attributes defined here are returned when a client requests label entries in the virtual view.